South East Asia regional training on evidence-based policy making

 It is widely recognized that evidence (data, research, best practices) is essential for decision and policy making.
 In practice, the use of evidence in the policy-making touching the world of work is still at its early stages and unevenly practiced.
 As a result, policies are not as effective as they could or should be in responding to employment and labour market challenges facing the world of work.
 There is so much information available and yet they are not used appropriately for effective policy making.
-This training for the countries of South Asia intends to build capacities and skills of the users of research and data and especially the policy-makers, while providing them with the necessary instruments and tools to find, evaluate, and understand the relevant evidence for policy making in their work and influence policies based on evidence in return.
+This training for the countries of South East Asia intends to build capacities and skills of the users of research and data and especially the policy-makers, while providing them with the necessary instruments and tools to find, evaluate, and understand the relevant evidence for policy making in their work and influence policies based on evidence in return.
 Specific topics related to informality, social protection, wages and migration will be included in the training.
 The training is part of the broader capacity-building initiative of the ILO in strengthening capacities at various levels such as individual, organizational and societal and includes one-year follow-up activities to ensure learning transfer.
-This training is targeted to policy makers and policy influencers from the South Asian region representing the trade unions and workers, employers representatives as well as government officials from various ministries.
+This training is targeted to policy makers and policy influencers from the South East Asia region representing the trade unions and workers, employers representatives as well as government officials from various ministries.